2019 California wildfires: Early projections

 Fire behavioral experts and climatologists warned that heavy rains from months early in the year had produced an excess of vegetation that would become an abundance of dry fuel later in the year as the fire season gets underway.
 According to the US Forest Service and US Department of the Interior officials, early projections indicated that the fire season would possibly be worse than the year prior, stating that "if we're lucky, this year will simply be a challenging one."
 This assessment was written on the basis of noting that the state has recently been seeing consistently destructive fires more often than ever before.

-Wildfires
+List of wildfires

 The following is a list of fires that burned more than 1000 acres, or produced significant structural damage or casualties:

 Other fires

 Three people were injured during the Moose Fire (August 12–17).
 Two people were injured and four structures were destroyed during the Country Fire (September 3–6).
 Four people were injured during the Lopez Fire (September 21–27), and one during the Electra Fire (September 25).
 A small brush fire ignited in Pacific Palisades in Los Angeles County on October 21.
 The fire burned 42 acres within a few hours, forcing the evacuation of 200 homes.
 Three firefighters suffered injuries, while one civilian was treated for respiratory illness.